-Once enough data is collected we will be able to connect charting software to the database and create some example infographics to the private area of the site.
+When questionnaire data is collected we connect it directly to charting and spreadsheets for the sole use of the project director who makes the request.
 This will be done with the utmost care to keep this information anonymous and your identity private.
 You will always be notified in advance of any specific request that would require your consent to release identifying information.

-We want to encourage clinicians, researchers, and academics to submit questionnaires or make contact.
-No one understands how the symptoms of Superficial Siderosis impact the lives of both the patient and caregivers better than we do.
+We also want to encourage clinicians, researchers, and academics to submit questionnaires or make contact.
+No one understands how the symptoms of superficial siderosis impact the lives of both the patient and caregivers better than we do.

 This patient registry enables you to help effect change.
 Our numbers are small in comparison to other rare diseases.
-We are scattered around the world.
-We believe that by use of the Internet and this registry we can geographically locate our numbers, collect patient and caregiver information and hopefully accelerate research.
+We may be scattered around the world, but it’s our belief that by using this registry, we can geographically locate our true numbers, collect patient and caregiver information and hopefully accelerate research.

 We believe our data belongs to us, the Superficial Siderosis patient.